eurohat1984/FractalEurope/sovereignty.md

 # Sovereignty

+### Encroachment
+Also known as "Ever Closer Union".

+Over time the EU is absorbing more sovereignty from member states, arguably without democratic votes on the individual issues.
+For example, when the EU issues a new directive it can take control of something which was previously done nationally.
+Over time more and more directives will be made and more and more things will fall into centralised EU sovereignty this way.

+On the flip side, people often complain about governments, so the more sovereignty claimed by the EU the more people will complain about it.

 ### EU vs. National
 Evolving list of topics and whether they should fall under EU or National Sovereignty